texttheater/produce/README.md

 Requirements
 ------------

-* A Unix-like operating system such as Linux or Mac OS X. Cygwin under Windows may also work.
+* A Unix-like operating system such as Linux or Mac OS X. Windows Subsystem for Linux may also work.
 * Python 3.4 or higher
 * Git (for downloading Produce)